Tuwaiq-Cloud-Computing/Linux-Unit-Project/README.md

 - Create a contact.
 - Update a contact.
 - Delete a contact.
-- View all the contact.
+- View all the contacts.
-- Search for contact.
+- Search for a contact.